 Submit a Spartan Critique Entry

 Click on an option below to learn more about critiques for specific types of media, see deadlines and/or submit your entry.
+The member adviser must be logged into MIPA’s website to access the Spartan entry form.

 While critique judges are asked to apply a standard set of guidelines created by MIPA, these critiques represent the opinions and expertise of a single person.
 Sometimes that person gets it wrong.
 Learn More or Submit for a Re-Evaluation